viticm/AIFashion/README.md

 ## Documentation

-The complete docs for Plain framework can be found at the docs in the `/documentation` directory.
+The complete docs AI Fashion can be found at the docs in the `/documentation` directory.

 ## Copyright and License
-Plain framework was written by Viticm.
+AI Fashion was written by Viticm.
-Plain framework is released under the MIT License.
+AI Fashion is released under the MIT License.
 See the LICENSE file for details.

 ## Recent Changelog